Naughty by Nature: 2000–2012

 After the release of Nineteen Naughty Nine: Nature's Fury, a dispute regarding finances developed between Kay Gee and Treach.
 Treach blamed Kay Gee for squandering the group's finances.
 Due to these disagreements DJ Kay Gee decided to leave Naughty by Nature in late 2000.
 He started to develop his own record label Divine Mill.
-In 2001, the group released a song 'Here Comes The Money' that has constantly been used as the entrance theme for Shane McMahon in WWE.
+In 2001, WWE reached out to the group to record an entrance theme for Shane McMahon.
+The resulting song, "Here Comes The Money," has used by McMahon in WWE appearances ever since.
 The remainder of the group, Treach and Vin Rock, released an album in 2002 called IIcons.
 Due to Kay Gee's absence, the group used a variety of different producers including Da Beatminerz.
 The album, however, received a lukewarm reception from the public.
 In 2002, the group disbanded.

 In May 2006, Kay Gee reunited with Treach and rejoined Naughty by Nature at a concert at B.B.
 King's nightclub.
 In April 2010 they released the single "Get to Know Me Better", featuring rapper Pitbull, while the B-side of the single was called "I Gotta Lotta".
 Later in 2010 they released the group's first mixtape, Naughty by Nature: Tha Mixtape.
-In 2011 the three worked on their long-delayed seventh group album, and it finally saw release.
-Titled Anthem Inc., it came out December 13, 2011.
+In 2011 the three worked on their long-delayed seventh group album, Anthem Inc., and it came out December 13, 2011.
 It featured brand new material as well as re-recordings of the group's past hits.

 On June 11, 2011, Naughty by Nature became the first hip-hop group to perform at Fenway Park.
 They performed "Hip Hop Hooray" as part of the mega boyband NKOTBSB's concert.

-In March 2012, following the release of a documentary on fellow New Jersey–based hip hop group Sugar Hill Gang, Naughty by Nature performed in Asbury Park, NJ at the Garden State film festival.
+In March 2012, following the release of a documentary on fellow New Jersey–based hip hop group Sugar Hill Gang, Naughty by Nature performed in Asbury Park, NJ, at the Garden State film festival.